Quirinus/vuTools/README.md

  - self, own kd, friendly kd, neutral no kd, neutral kd, enemy kd
 - army size indicators, movement direction arrow and army path are white
 - all names (except waypoints) have an an outline around them for easier spotting
+- clicking on the army size indicators or army ruler name opens up the army window

 ######Build window:
 - added Tax% to the top; mouseover to see numbers